brenhinkeller/StatisticalGeochemistry/README.md

-This repository contains data and source code used used in the publications [“Statistical geochemistry reveals disruption in secular lithospheric evolution about 2.5 Gyr ago”](http://www.nature.com/doifinder/10.1038/nature11024) and “Geochemical evolution of basalts preserved in the continental crust throughout Earth history” (under review) by Keller and Schoene.
+This repository contains data and source code used used in the publications [“Statistical geochemistry reveals disruption in secular lithospheric evolution about 2.5 Gyr ago”](http://www.nature.com/doifinder/10.1038/nature11024) and [“Plate tectonics and continental basaltic geochemistry throughout Earth history”](https://doi.org/10.1016/j.epsl.2017.10.031) by Keller and Schoene.
 All code by the authors is released under an [MIT open-source license](LICENSE)

 CONTENTS: